-$\square$ I, the above-named, declare that one or more of the statements is applicable (tick a appropriate).
-If any of these statements apply, you will be contacted separately and asl (e to submit further information to the University. ☐ I have a criminal conviction ☐ I have a spent criminal conviction $\square$ I have a caution (including a verbal caution) ☐ I have a bind-over order $\ \square$ I am serving a prison sentence for a criminal conviction Signed: Date:
+- □ I, the above-named, declare that one or more of the statements is applicable (tick as appropriate).
+If any of these statements apply, you will be contacted separately and asked to submit further information to the University. - $\hfill\square$ I have a criminal conviction - □ I have a spent criminal conviction - □ I have a caution (including a verbal caution) - □ I have a bind-over order - $\hfill\square$ I am serving a prison sentence for a criminal conviction

+Signed:

+Date: